geomstats/geomstats/docs/gsod.rst

 Google Season of Docs: Case Study
 =================================

+The original proposal submitted to Google Season of Docs page is at the botton of this page.

 Design and Organize Scattered Documentation in Geomstats
 ========================================================

-* Organization: Geomstats.
+* Organization:

-The Season of Docs page is at the botton of this page.
+Geomstats.

 * Organization Description: